Hear from College peer advisors about why they find it enjoyable and important to help incoming students adjust to Penn.

 - Provide a student perspective on academic life in the College.

 - Share their knowledge of campus resources and strategies for academic success.

 - Help facilitate conversations between advisees and pre-major advisors.

-- Help advisees become familiar with the Advance Registration process, Penn InTouch, the Academic Planning Worksheet and the College website.
+- Help advisees become familiar with the Advance Registration process.

 - Provide information about opportunities and academic pursuits outside of the classroom.

 - The Major Advising Program (MAP) allows first-year and sophomore students to contact declared majors and learn about the major from a student’s perspective.
 Third- and fourth-year peer advisors also serve as MAP advisors.